top of page

 Why This Question Feels So Uncomfortable

 Healthcare professionals are trained to be competent, precise, and accountable.
-We work in systems where errors can affect patient outcomes, professional licenses, and team trust.
+We work in systems where errors can significantly affect patient outcomes, professional licenses, and team trust.
 As a result, we often equate “doing better” with “failing.”

-The reality is this: Perfection is not the standard but continuous improvement is.
+The reality is this: perfection is not the standard; continuous improvement is.
+When the question is framed constructively, it encourages:

 • Clinical insight